Estragole: Production

 Hundreds of tonnes of basil oil are produced annually by steam distillation of Ocimum basilicum (common basil).
 This oil is mainly estragole but also contains substantial amounts of linalool.

 Estragole is the primary constituent of essential oil of tarragon (comprising 60–75%).
-It is also present in pine oil, turpentine, fennel, anise (2%), Clausena anisata and Syzygium anisatum.
+It is also present in pine oil, turpentine, fennel, anise (2%), frankincense (4%), Clausena anisata, and Syzygium anisatum.

-Estragole is used in perfumes and is restricted in flavours as a biologically active principle: it can only be present in a flavour by using an essential oil.
+Estragole is used in perfumes and in flavorings for foods.
+In the European Union, it can only be present in a flavor by using an essential oil.
 Upon treatment with potassium hydroxide, estragole converts to anethole.
-A known use of estragole is in the synthesis of magnolol.
+Estragole is used in the synthesis of magnolol.

 Safety

 Estragole is suspected to be carcinogenic and genotoxic, as is indicated by a report of the European Union Committee on Herbal Medicinal Products.
 Several studies have clearly established that the profiles of metabolism, metabolic activation, and covalent binding are dose dependent and that the relative importance diminishes markedly at low levels of exposure (that is, these events are not linear with respect to dose).
 In particular, rodent studies show that these events are minimal probably in the dose range of 1–10 mg/kg body weight, which is approximately 100 to 1,000 times the anticipated human exposure to this substance.
 For these reasons it is concluded that the present exposure to estragole resulting from consumption of herbal medicinal products (short time use in adults at recommended posology) does not pose a significant cancer risk.
 In the meantime exposure of estragole to sensitive groups such as young children, pregnant and breastfeeding women should be minimized.

-The Scientific Committee on Food from the Health and Consumer Protection Directorate took a more concerned position and concluded that "Estragole has been demonstrated to be genotoxic and carcinogenic.
+The Scientific Committee on Food from the Health and Consumer Protection Directorate of the European Commission took a more concerned position and concluded that "Estragole has been demonstrated to be genotoxic and carcinogenic.
 Therefore the existence of a threshold cannot be assumed and the Committee could not establish a safe exposure limit.
 Consequently, reductions in exposure and restrictions in use levels are indicated."